frstyang/implicit_transformer/README.md

 ```

 ### Place Value Dataset
-This dataset contains examples of the form:
-Input: What is the millions digit of 9967193?
-Output: 9

-The setup of this dataset is based on https://github.com/robertcsordas/transformer_generalization.
 Download the mathematics_dataset-v1.0 folder from [here](https://drive.google.com/drive/folders/1PDcNYAkqEbQP-k5do1YohczgHtQGl8mM?usp=share_link) and move it to the `cache` directory in this repository.
 The directory layout should look like:
 ```
 cache/dm_math/mathematics_dataset-v1.0/